wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/web-sites-transform-extend.md

 ###<a id="overview"></a> Overview of private web app extensions

-Azure supports web app extensions as an extensibility point for administrative actions.
-In fact, some Azure platform features are implemented as pre-installed extensions.
+App Service supports web app extensions as an extensibility point for administrative actions.
+In fact, some App Service platform features are implemented as pre-installed extensions.
 While the pre-installed platform extensions cannot be modified, you can create and configure private extensions for your own web app.
 This functionality also relies on XDT declarations.
 The key steps for creating a private web app extension are the following:

-1. Web app extension **content**: create any web application supported by Azure
+1. Web app extension **content**: create any web application supported by App Service
 2. Web app extension **declaration**: create an ApplicationHost.xdt file
 3. Web app extension **deployment**: place content in the SiteExtensions folder under `root`